 Finding the right tutor for your child is important.
 There are a many tutoring programs and private tutors out there.
 If I was looking for a Maths tutor for my child, I would want a Maths tutor who:

 One way your child can improve their number skills is to practice adding, subtracting, multiplying and dividing numbers until they’re good at them.

-If you really want to get an A in Maths, then you’ll need to do a few things to make that happen.
-And it all starts with this thing first.
+If you really want to get an A in Maths, then it’s possible.
+You’ll need to do a few things to make it happen.
+And you’ll have to do homework on your own at home.

 If your child is still using their fingers to add and subtract numbers in Maths then here’s a simple game that can help them improve their number skills the very first time they play it.